 - juice of 1 lime

-Once the spinach is wilted down, but still has some texture (meaning it’s not a pile of mush) transfer it to a bowl for just a moment.
+Once the spinach is wilted down, but still has some texture (meaning it’s not a pile of mush) transfer it to a bowl and set aside.

 Bring the coconut curry broth to a simmer.
 Continue to let the sauce simmer, uncovered, until it has reduced down by half.
 Add in the Barramundi fillets, spoon the broth over the fish.